apache/hudi/website/versioned_docs/version-0.15.0/troubleshooting.md

 We have an active patch([https://github.com/apache/hudi/pull/7245](https://github.com/apache/hudi/pull/7245)) on fixing the issue.
 Until we land this, you can use above config to bypass the issue.

+#### Hudi upserts with RLI fails with ClassCastException

+In certain environments, RLI Hudi upserts may fail with the error: `Caused by: java.lang.ClassCastException: class org.apache.avro.generic.GenericData$Record cannot be cast to class org.apache.hudi.avro.model.HoodieDeleteRecordList`.

+To resolve this issue, we should add the hudi bundle JAR to both `spark.driver.extraClassPath` and `spark.executor.extraClassPath`.

 ### Hive Sync
 #### SQLException: following columns have types incompatible